jyablonski/doqs/src/content/docs/data/draftkings.md

 ---
 title: DraftKings
 description: A guide in my new Starlight docs site.
-lastUpdated: 2025-03-23
+lastUpdated: 2025-06-14
 ---

-This doc walks through DraftKings as a Data Source for the NBA Project
+This page walks through DraftKings as a Data Source for the NBA Project

+---

 ## Source System